 - Do your own research.
 Read the interviewer's other work, Google them, look them up in LinkedIn, read the magazine or newspaper the article will be published in.
 This is much more useful than preparing cod answers to cod questions.

 - Pick your time well.
 I am terrible before 10am and after about 5pm.
-Try to pick a time when you will be relaxed and ‘on form’.
-Consider using something like Timebridge to schedule a mutually convenient time.
+Try to pick a time when you will be relaxed and 'on form'.

 - Be accessible.
 Give the journalist a phone number and an email address.
 Don't hide behind a PR company because they will add two days and extra cost to every interaction.
 Be flexible about arranging the interview.
 Don't be like the publicity-hungry airline executive I interviewed once who gave 24 hours notice of an interview, cancelled on four hours notice, rescheduled to the next day promising an hour but only gave fifteen minutes.
 And then complained that he only got a one page article.